tspec/vscode-tspec/README.md

 * Runs your custom task on a 'tspec' file.
 * 'Run Spec' Codelens action on top of the file.
+* Format tables in document (using format document command).
+* 'Format' codelens on top of tables.

+## Known Issues

+* Format codelens on tables formats the entire document instead of just the table under the codelens.

 ## Requirements